panda-re/panda/panda/docs/syscalls2.md

 Caveats
 ----

 Linux x86, x86_64, ARM, and MIPS as well as several versions of Windows x86 are currently supported.
-64-bit versions of Windows are not currently supported, because we have not yet implemented the 64-bit Windows system call ABI.
-Patches for 64-bit support would be greatly appreciated!
+The only x86_64 Windows version currently supported is Windows 7.

+As with some Linux versions, the x86_64 Windows 7 version has deficiencies in how it handles 16-bit system call parameters.
+It also has a similar deficiency in how 8-bit system call parameters are handled.
+This is because the syscalls2 framework currently only has support for 32-bit and 64-bit parameters.
+If the system call of interest has an 8-bit or 16-bit parameter, then you can mask the parameter value appropriately in your plugin.

+Patches for additional operating system versions, and to enhance the framework so that 8-bit and 16-bit system call arguments can be automatically properly masked would be appreciated!

 Use
 ----